Quick Relief. Trusted Local Care.

 - Custom Mouthguards

 Grinding teeth or participating in sports can damage restorations.
-Eversmile Dental offers custom-fitted mouthguards for adults and children, designed for comfort and protection while you sleep or during high-impact activities.
+Eversmile Dental offers custom-fitted mouthguards for adults and children, designed to support comfort and may assist in protecting your teeth while sleeping or during active activities.

 - Smart Food Choices

 Hard or sticky foods, such as nuts, toffee, or caramel, can dislodge or crack a filling or crown.
-Bunbury patients are encouraged to chew carefully and choose softer foods to help prevent repeat issues.
+Bunbury patients are encouraged to eat mindfully and select softer foods as this may lessen the likelihood of future concerns.

 - Quality Restorations